-Considerations of how much of the market is participating is important, as that affects how insurers set premiums for the pandemic coverage.
+Considerations of how much of the market is participating are important, as they affect how insurers set premiums for the pandemic coverage.
 Insurers need to understand what percentage of the government-capped coverage would be available and the timing of its availability.